-Working with external agencies, the school will respond to the unacceptable behaviour.
+Working with external agencies the school will respond to the unacceptable behaviour.
 If a pupil's behaviour negatively impacts on the safety and welfare of other pupils, then safeguards will be put in place to promote the well-being of the pupils affected and the victim and perpetrator will be provided with support.
-This will include a risk assessment / management plan which will be clearly communicated to parents / carers and the pupils and will be regularly reviewed.

-Sexual Harassment, Sexual Violence and Harmful Sexual Behaviour
+Sexual Harassment, Sexual Violence and Harmful Sexual Behaviour developmentally expected to inappropriate, problematic, abusive and violent.

-The boundary between what is abusive and what is part of normal childhood or youthful experimentation can be blurred.
-The determination of whether behaviour is developmental, inappropriate or abusive will hinge around the related concepts of true consent, power imbalance and exploitation.
-Children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected to inappropriate, problematic, abusive and violent.
 Problematic, abusive and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
 This may include children and young people who exhibit a range of sexually problematic behaviour such as indecent exposure, obscene telephone calls, fetishism, bestiality and sexual abuse against adults, peers or children.
 Staff should be vigilant to: